What have your experiences during the pandemic with the local healthcare system been like?

 When we asked expats and global nomads in Ireland about their experiences during the pandemic with the local healthcare system, they replied...

 "The pandemic has had a significant impact on the Irish healthcare system.
 The healthcare system has had to adapt to the changing needs of the population, with a focus on providing care for those with Covid-19.
 The government has implemented a range of measures to ensure that the healthcare system is able to cope with the increased demand, including the introduction of telemedicine services and the expansion of hospital capacity.
 In addition, the government has provided additional funding to support the healthcare system, including the provision of additional personal protective equipment for healthcare workers.
-Despite these measures, the healthcare system has been under considerable strain, with long waiting times for appointments and delays in the delivery of care," said a member in Ireland.
+Despite these measures, the healthcare system has been under considerable strain, with long waiting times for appointments and delays in the delivery of care," said another expat in Ireland.

 Other Questions:

-- What do I need to know before retiring in Ireland?
+- What do I need to know before moving to Ireland?

-- How do I meet people in Ireland?
+- How do I find a place to live in Ireland?

-- What is life like in Ireland?
+- What is a typical expat home or apartment like in Ireland?

-- Is the cost of living in Ireland high?
+- What is the average cost of housing in Ireland?

 - What are healthcare services like in Ireland?

-- What type of recreational facilities are in Ireland?
+- What are typical rents in Ireland?

 - What appliances are typically included in a rental?